jamiegonzalez/idk/Selecting-Optimal-Filters-with-ERPLAB-Toolbox.md

 We have also applied this approach to the [ERP CORE](https://osf.io/thsqg/), which includes data from 40 healthy young adults who performed six standardized paradigms that yielded seven commonly-studied ERP components.
-If you are analyzing reasonably similar data, you can simply use the settings we developed using the ERP CORE data.
-The table below shows these recommended settings
-<see REF for a detailed description>.
-Note that different filter settings are optimal for different
-components and different scoring methods.<br>
+If you are analyzing reasonably similar data, you can simply use the settings we developed using the ERP CORE data. <The table below shows these recommended settings see REF for a detailed description.
+Note that different filter settings are optimal for different components and different scoring methods.><br>

 If your study is a bit different from the ERP CORE, these settings should still be reasonably close to optimal for your data.
 However, if you are using a very different participant